tdbianco/starter-hugo-academic/content/course/preparing-testing-session/preparing-testing-session.md

     > You will have to continuously interact with the child from start
     > to end and make them have the ***best*** time of their life.
 This
     > is difficult if the child was crying at the start, but not
-    > impossible: you will need different toys, bubbles, stickers,
+    > impossible: keep close different toys, bubbles, stickers, snacks,
+    > and try them out one by one.
+If the participant engages with one
+    > toy, stick with it; if they do not like it, forget it.
+Try not to
+    > overwhelm them by pushing toys onto them, or holding them to
+    > close, and - very importantly - do not change the focus of
+    > attention or the item your are holding too quickly.
+Maintain a
-    > snacks, and a very soothing and likable attitude.
-When you obtain
+    > very soothing and likable attitude.
+When you obtain the smallest
-    > the smallest smile from them, exaggerate and celebrate that little
+    > smile from them, exaggerate and celebrate that little smile to
-    > smile to escalate it into a laugh.
+    > escalate it into a laugh.

 2.  **Make them so comfy and cozy and bored that they almost fall asleep**